zonemaster/zonemaster-engine/README.md

 read on the [CPAN site].

-More documentations regarding translating the output to another language, implementing a new test and the log entries under the directory are found under the [docs] directory.
+More documentations regarding translating the output to another language, implementing a new test and the log entries are found under the [docs] directory.

 ## Participation, Contact and Bug reporting